danielharrell/open-eyes-lect-2017-18/Open.md

 We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
-And from the standpoint of common sense, the way things seem is the way things are, in one mark of openness; and arguments to the contrary sound incredible, in another mark.
-Or to sound less simplistic about this, we could say that for common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, *within* common sense, when I mistake one thing for another.
-To make the difference between seeming and being *irresolvable*, then, will take an act of thought *beyond* common sense, and contrary to it.
+For suppose we were open, without being enclosed.
+Then, we might infer, the way things seem would be the way things are.
+But this is true for common sense. ---So true, in fact, that arguments to the contrary sound incredible.
+Or to give the point more nuance, perhaps we could say that for common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, when I mistake one thing for another.
+To make the difference *irresolvable*  will therefore take an act of thought *beyond* common sense, and contrary to it.
 We will need Plato's cave, or Descartes' deceiver, or some like appeal, in effect, to a postulate rather than phenomenon, to persuade us that the way things seem is *not* the way they are.
-For even if we are persuaded, the way things seem *will seem* like the way they are: the world will never look like a cave to common sense, and the deceiver will never be discovered.
+For even if we are persuaded, the way things seem *will seem* like the way they are.
+The world will never look like a cave to common sense, and the deceiver will never be discovered.

+Nor is common sense incorrigible in this respect, as if it were fooled every time we saw parallel lines, converging to a point in the distance.
+For convergence to a point *is* how parallels look, to common sense, and how they have to look to stay parallel; as their constant distance in one direction recedes to vanishing in another.
+And any object must implicitly follow these lines, or laws, of perspective, if it is to *look* as it is, however near or far, in a sameness of proportion rather than size.

 Nor is common sense naive in this respect, and we might take the word "common", in this case, not to mean "low", but